FHSLTW/gno/docs/resources/gnoland-whitepaper.md

    pubishing the Epstein Files (and even deleted files after publishing this Dec 2025).

- * Jesus was crucified primarily for protesting the tax system and also calling out the hypocracy of the Sanhedrin priests who followed the elitist (anti-goyic) anti-Torah inversions manifest in Babylonian Talmud.
+ * The New Testament had been mistranslated to hide one of the primary reason why Jesus was crucified--because he was in protest of taxes and accused by Sanhedrin of inciting the people of Israel in Judea under Roman rule.

  * The AI bubble will collapse when people demand reparations and justice for the explosion of fraud enabled by AI API providers.